tiagolpires/show-movies/README.md

 ![](public/images/git-img.png)

 ## About this Project
-React.Js application to search and find movies.
+React.Js application to explore and search movies.

 ## Functionalities
 - See week releases